AlfredoPizarro/mtr-test/README.md

 ```
 $ oc create configmap test-network-entrypoint --from-file entrypoint.sh
 ```
-- Edit the daemonset-test-network.yaml and specify each endpoint in the ETCD1 ETCD2 and ETCD3 vars to the desired entry points.
+- Edit the daemonset-test-network.yaml and modify the ETCD1, ETCD2 and ETCD3 vars to reflect your etcd hosts.
 - Create the daemonset:
 ```
 $ oc create -f daemonset-test-network.yaml